Flyingfish812/p2myth/docs/Ship/Centurion.md

 <img src="/illustration/main_92.gif" style={{zoom:1}}/>

+## Comments

+- No2oMe: An absolute beast against dense waves and armored invaders—pure satisfaction.

 ## Survival

 - PS as the only defense is able to block off lasers and break through surrounding bullets at the right moment.